tintinweb/EIPs/EIPS/eip-draft_security_considerations.md

 ## Abstract
 <!--A short (~200 word) description of the technical issue being addressed.-->

 The EIP system defines a minimum set of information and criteria to be included in a proposal.
 Security discussions take place but important considerations are not always documented with the EIP.
-Furthermore, security related information and design decisions might blend into technical documentation, lead to documented discussions, lacking visibility and therefore not being easily available for the security community.
-Given the impact of proposed changes to the ethereum protocol (e.g. [EIP-1057 - PoW change Ethhash to ProgPoW](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1057.md)) and the recently found security vulnerability introduced with [EIP-1283](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1283.md) that was part of the initial Constantinople hard-fork and following discussions about maturing the EIP system to better address security in the change management process we propose to pro-actively encourage a security discussion by adding a "Security Considerations" section to the minimum set of information provided with a EIP.
+Furthermore, security related information and design decisions might blend into technical documentation, lacking visibility and not being easily available for the security community posing a greater threat for changing security aspects to not be considered in later phases of the EIP (e.g. implementation phase).
+Given the impact of proposed changes to the ethereum protocol (e.g. [EIP-1057 - PoW change Ethhash to ProgPoW](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1057.md)) and a recently surfacing security vulnerability introduced with [EIP-1283](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1283.md) that was part of the initial Constantinople hard-fork and following discussions about maturing the EIP system to better address security in the change management process we propose to pro-actively encourage a security discussion by adding a "Security Considerations" section to the minimum set of information provided with a EIP.
 It is important to document security considerations as part of the EIP to better manage and understand the risks introduced by a EIP as well as to provide as a basis for exploring and assessing the potential impact of the proposed change.

 The goals of requiring a mandatory "Security Considerations" section are as follows:

 - Encourage document authors to consider security in their designs.
-- Inform the reader of relevant security concerns or issues and raise the visibility of changes that are affecting security.
+- Inform the reader of security relevant information, design decisions, concerns, issues, implementation notes and status and outcome of security discussions to raise the visibility of changes that are affecting security.
-- Provide input for potential follow-up activities such as a lightweight threat and risk management and impact assessment (e.g. a security and impact assessment [XXX define process in EIP] as a final security gate before acceptance).
+- Provide input for the review phase or follow-up activities (e.g. lightweight threat and risk management and/or impact assessment) and a place to document the results.
 - Fostering an open and informed discussion about explored and unexplored security aspects, allowing reviewers to verify and challenge assumptions or raise concerns.

 This is accomplished as follows:

-- By adding a mandatory "Security Considerations" section to the EIP template (for all types except Informational?).
+- By adding a mandatory "Security Considerations" section to the EIP template ([TODO?]for all types except Informational?) documenting security relevant design information, decisions, pitfalls, implementation details and discussions.
 - By Adjusting the EIP process to reject proposals that are missing the section or blatantly fail to consider security aspects of the proposed change.
 - By providing guidance on security considerations when proposing a change.